y455ien/Covid24/README.md

 - Offline first architecture approach.

 it supports:
-- offline usage (Obviously, Only the most recent cached data will be displayed)
+- Offline usage (Obviously, Only the most recent cached data will be displayed)
 - Portrait/Landscape orientations